linode/docs/docs/products/platform/accounts/guides/user-security-controls/index.md

 ## Phone Verification

-A verified phone number provides our team with a secure method of verifying access to your Linode user account.
+A verified phone number provides our team with a secure method of verifying access to your Cloud Manager user account.
 It is required for all new accounts created on or after June 27th, 2022, though any existing user can add a verified phone number to increase the security on their account.

 ![Screenshot of the Phone Verification Setting in Cloud Manager](phone-verification.png)